SSWConsulting/SSW.Rules.Content/rules/do-you-know-the-3-steps-to-a-pbi/rule.md

 This should be easiest part!

-1. Email notification to the Product Owner – send a  [Done Email (reply to the original)](/dones-do-you-reply-done-and-delete-the-original-email).
-Big items should have a [Done Video](/do-you-send-done-videos)
-2. Did you have to reply to an email thread as well?
-Check the PBI for details and close off the thread by replying done there too (as per [Do you turn an email into a work item before starting work?](/turn-emails-into-work-items)).
+1. Close off the PBI by replying done inside the PBI and also in the email thread as per [Do you turn an email into a work item before starting work?](/turn-emails-into-work-items)

 Congrats.
 Your PBI is now ready to be demonstrated during your Sprint Review!
 (Note: This is also the same process you follow for a Bug work item)